infominer33/infominer33.github.io/index.md

 For about 6 months I've been following top accounts in crypto: cryptographers, developers, academics, cypherpunks, maximalists, generalists, enterprise, traders, etc.

-I re-tweet on every subject that is important to crypto, not only my favorites.
-I try to know what's going on with as many top crypto projects as possible.
+I re-tweet on every subject that I think is important in crypto, from developments and technical information, to partnerships and adoption.
+I try to know what's going on with as many top crypto projects as possible, it's just a relentless task of gradually having mental space to begin gathering information and paying attention to additional projects.
 Mostly I just collect information to review later, and I do a lot of that too.

 Gradually, I go back over the re-tweets and organize all of the information (filtered with and accompanied by crypto-twitter's crowd-sourced commentary) in the channels of the [Crypto Super Source Discord Server](http://crypt0library.net).